AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_ImplicitClient.md

 Internal server error.
 ***

-## `Update an Implicit Client (Obsolete)`
+## `Update an Implicit Client (Deprecated)`

-Implicit Client has been obsoleted, please use Authorization Code Client instead.
+Implicit Client has been deprecated, please use Authorization Code Client instead.

 Update an Implicit Client.
 It can take up to one hour
             for update to manifest in the authentication process.